-This stocktaking report assesses the scale and type of total official aid (including official development assistance [ODA], other official flows and private development finance) investments being made by donors (public and private) in food systems, and the pathways through which that investment flows (bilateral relationships, multilaterals, non-governmental organizations (NGOs), etc.).
+This stocktaking report assesses the scale and type of total aid activity (including bilateral official development assistance and multilateral outflows [ODA], non-export credit other official flows [OOF] and private development finance [private philanthropy]) by donors (public and private) in food systems, and the pathways through which that investment flows (bilateral relationships, multilaterals, non-governmental organizations [NGOs], etc.).
 The purpose of this stocktaking report is to broadly map out the levels of funding the donor community contributes to food systems-related programmes and the strategies that are guiding donor investments.
 This provides a basis for examining the degree to which the current portfolio of investments aligns with or deviates from what will be needed to respond to the outcomes of the FSS.

 Donors invest in a vast array of projects and programmes related to food systems, from local to global level.
 A full accounting of all this work is beyond the scope of this report.
 Rather, the intention is to provide a broad mapping that gives an overview perspective.
 In this regard, the report focuses on example "flagship" programmes being funded by donors.
 "Food systems" is a relatively new integrative framing that has generally not been used by donors in the past.
-This means that tagging investments, programmes and projects as food systems related is not always straightforward nor supported by existing data-gathering strategies to account for how CRS is spent.
+This means that tagging investments, programmes and projects as food systems related is not always straightforward nor supported by existing data-gathering strategies.